diem/bcs/README.md

 #### ULEB128-Encoded Integers

-The LCS format also uses the [ULEB128 encoding](https://en.wikipedia.org/wiki/LEB128) internally to represent unsigned 32-bit integers in two cases where small values are usually expected:
+The BCS format also uses the [ULEB128 encoding](https://en.wikipedia.org/wiki/LEB128) internally to represent unsigned 32-bit integers in two cases where small values are usually expected:
 (1) lengths of variable-length sequences and (2) tags of enum values (see the corresponding sections below).